XP-NETWORK/vechain-grant-application/application.md

 | NFT OmniBridge |	xDAI, Ethereum |	Early beta
 | SeaScape	| BSC, Moonbeam, Rinkeby testnet |	Yes

+`Competitive Advantages`
+Compared to all the bridging solutions described above, XP.network has a number of important advantages:

+1) The first bridge designed exclusively for NFTs, tackling every aspect of asset transition and compatibility across multiple protocols;<br/>
+2) A much wider range of supported blockchains: any chain can be connected to the bridge;<br/>
+3) Linking EVM to a range of non-EVM chains with fundamentally different tech stacks, such as Elrond, Solana, Cardano, Algorand, etc.<br/>
+4) A simple and seamless UI for minting, transfering, and exploring NFTs;<br/>
+5) Attractively low transaction fees, payable in the currency of the origin blockchain (ETH, BNB, SOL etc.);<br/>
+6) Highly scalable: the capacity of the bridge is limited only by the TPS of the bridged chains;<br/>
+7) Possibility to mint NFTs on multiple chains from an easy-to-use UI;<br/>
+8) Superior security and reliability: a multilayer security system capable of preventing all common types of attacks, with no single points of failure;<br/>
+9) A more versatile technological stack, and provide the same level of security and reliability;<br/>
+10) Possibility to integrate the bridge with any NFT dApp, allowing users to trade and exchange NFTs the way they are used to, while the bridge operates behind the scenes.<br/>
+11) Possibility of transferring NFTs in Batches<br>
+12) Possibility of transferring NFT smart contract logic<br>
+13) Option of choosing the smart contract to mint wrapped NFTs with on the target chain<br>

 ## `Team`